UsQuake/FuzzWasmInRust/embed_inst_js.md

   - We will support more environment after research experiment is done.

-  - Even though WSL is unsupported.
-    * Because of linux file-system is different per environment.

   ## 1. Set AFL++ & LLVM.

   - For support AFL++ LLVM mode, get both llvm-15 and llvm-15-tools.